 I’m creeping South of the River again for my Korean fix, but seriously there’s no better place for it than the burbs of New Malden, since it’s one of the most densely populated places for South Korean residents outside of Korea (20k+ and counting).
 The portions are good here with rustic home style cooking made by your Korean mama in the kitchen.
 The decor isn’t anything to shout home about with its drop ceiling tiles, basic wooden tables & chairs, with patina’d walls needing a lick of paint – but who cares if the food is good right?

 The menu is perfect for any novice Korean diner as every dish has an English name and corresponding picture.
 The confusing thing is though, are the random Chinese dishes on the menu.
-(I later find out that there is a large Chinese community in Korea).
+(I later find out that there is a large Chinese community in Korea and the owner is Korean-Chinese).
 But don’t let that dilute the spirit of it of the food here as it’s good, having Korean customers around you is always a good sign too.
+(Most of the time).

 With any good Korean meal it has to kick-off with good banchan which are a variety of small side dishes, usually had alongside your soup or rice.
 And of course some bottles of Hite.